-- for the period April 2012 to March 2013 all capacity requests, at all ASEPS, were satisfied in stage 1, i.e. by using capacity at the same ASEP - at ASEPs where surrendered capacity was allocated more capacity remained available at these ASEPs for allocation through the Daily Auctions than would have been the case without the surrender process - because all capacity requests were satisfied in stage 1 no capacity transfer or trades, i.e between different ASEPs, were required
+- for the period April 2013 to March 2014 all capacity requests, at all ASEPS, were satisfied in stage 1, i.e. by using unsold and/or surrendered capacity at the same ASEP - at ASEPs where surrendered capacity was allocated more capacity remained available at these ASEPs for allocation through the Daily Auctions than would have been the case without the surrender process - because all capacity requests were satisfied in stage 1 no capacity transfer or trades, i.e. between different ASEPs, were required

-The Entry Capacity Transfer and Trade (T&T) methodology has therefore been successful in enabling additional capacity to be made available at all entry points where firm capacity was requested as part of the RMTNTSEC auction.
+The Entry Capacity Transfer and Trade methodology has therefore been successful in enabling additional capacity to be made available at all entry points where firm capacity was requested as part of the RMTNTSEC auction.